CNC-Online-TechSupportGuides/Guides/network-troubleshooting-guide.en.md

 It is also very important to remember, that if two people are failing to connect to each other, the issue might be with just one user and not the other.
 Always test your connectivity with people who are known to have correct working connection (you can ask the tech support staff for a test).
 This will allow the players to pinpoint directly which user has connectivity issues.

 It is worth mentioning, that these tools can also be used to test whether a VPN provider supports the connectivity features required by the games.
-So if you want to give a VPN provider, which isn't tested by us, a try, you can use these tools to test them.
+So if you want to try a VPN provider that we haven’t tested, you can use these tools to test them.

 There are currently two options:

 The first option is our classic `NatNegTest` tool, which can be downloaded from [here](assets/for/network-troubleshooting-guide.en/NatNegTest.rar) or [here](http://server.cnc-online.net/downloads/NATNegTest.rar).
 Extract it into a folder and double-click on the `.bat` file (Make sure the files are extracted, as you can't run the test utility directly from the compressed file).
 If the tool fails to run, please download and install this [runtime](https://www.microsoft.com/en-us/download/details.aspx?id=40784).
 Note that if you have previously enabled port forwarding or DMZ inside your modem/router, then disable them first before testing (you can test with them enabled as well later on, but be sure to test without them first).

 The second option is the `WarpPort` tool, which can be downloaded from [here](https://warpport.kaneswrath.com).
 This tool provides multiple tests, but the only tests you need to do are the `Hole Punch Test` and the `Peer-to-Peer Test`.
-It is noteworthy that the `Peer-to-Peer Test`, requires both players to have the tool installed, in order to run the test.
+It is noteworthy that the `Peer-to-Peer Test` requires both players to have the tool installed, in order to run the test.
 There is an instructional video available on the provided link, that teaches you how to run these two tests.

 ### Correct In-game IP Setting